Gissio/radpro/docs/devices/Bosean FS-600, FS-1000/install.md

 ## Step 3: Flash the firmware

-Now, download the latest `radpro-flashtool` from the [Rad Pro releases](https://github.com/Gissio/radpro/releases).
+Now, download and unzip the latest `radpro-[version].zip` from the [Rad Pro releases](https://github.com/Gissio/radpro/releases).

 * To install from Windows, go to the `bosean` folder and double click `bosean-[device]-[type].bat`.
-* To install from macOS or Linux, go to the `bosean` folder and double click `bosean-[device]-[type].sh`.
+* To install from Linux, go to the `bosean` folder and double click `bosean-[device]-[type].sh`.
+* To install from macOS, open `Terminal.app` (in `/Applications/Utilities`), go to the `bosean` folder and drag the `bosean-[device]-[type].sh` install file onto the Terminal icon in the dock.

 `[device]` is the type of your device: `fs600` or `fs1000`.

 `[type]` is the type of installation: `install` or `update`.
 Note that not all releases support updating.

+The installer will display a list of available languages as two-letter language codes.
+Select and enter the language code to proceed with the installation.

-The installation will automatically create a backup of the original firmware in the `backup` folder, so you can recover your device if something goes wrong.
-Make sure you keep the backups safe, so you can always return to the original firmware.
-To flash a backup, drag it onto `bosean-[device]-install.bat` (Windows) or `bosean-[device]-install.sh` (macOS/Linux).
+The installer automatically creates a backup of the original firmware in the `backup` folder, ensuring you can restore your device if needed.
+Store these backups securely to enable reversion to the original firmware.
+To restore a backup, drag it onto `bosean-[device]-install.bat` (Windows) or `bosean-[device]-install.sh` (macOS/Linux).

 ## Step 4: Configure your device